 b.
 Name the new key as “DisableMSI“.

-8. On the right hand side, double click on “DisableMSI” to edit the value data of the key.
+6. On the right-hand side, double click on “DisableMSI” to edit the value data of the key.

-9. Now, set the ‘Value data:‘ to “0” and then click on “OK” to save the changes.
+7. Now you need to set this ‘Value data:‘ to “0” and then click on “OK” to save the changes.

-11. Now, click on each of the keys to select it.
-Then check “ProductName” of the key to know the name of the program the key associated with it.
+9. Now, click on each of the keys to select it.
+Then check “ProductName” of the key to knowing the name of the program the key associated with it.

 Close Registry Editor on your computer.